Responsibility

 Gender is an internally held identity dimension.
 What we can do, as an observer, is say how we are perceiving someone to be expressing a gender identity.

-What this means for us is that we won’t report on the representation of men vs women (gender identities), but instead the representation across gender expressions (feminine, masculine, and gender nonconforming).
+Our approach is different.
+We don’t annotate men and women (gender identities), but instead we annotate gender expressions (feminine, masculine, and gender nonconforming).
 These are usually highly correlated with gender identities, but are a more accurate and fair way to measure.
+Having a scale with additional options allows us to capture more nuance.

 III.
 We are thoughtful about what can and cannot be estimated via people or technology

-I want to illustrate this with another example.
-If a person can’t look at a picture of another person and tell what a person’s sexual orientation is, an AI model can’t do it either.
+Let’s use another example.
+If a person can’t look at a picture of another person and know what their sexual orientation is, an AI model can’t do it either.
 In cases like this, we will not ask a human or AI annotator to look at a picture of a single person and tell us whether that person is gay or straight or bisexual or any other sexual orientation.

-What we can do instead, is notice when a person is shown in the context of a romantic, or intimate, or partnered interaction.
-We can observe the sexual orientation of that interaction, and make an annotation around that.
+What we can do instead, is notice when a person is shown in the context of a romantic, intimate, or partnered interaction.
+We can observe the sexual orientation of that interaction, and make an annotation of that.

 The points above are really step 0 to building AI models responsibly.
 The next set of steps involve: